ncbi/ribovore/00README.txt

 The output of the program (above) lists all of the files that were created, including a ribotyper output directory (test-rlc-rt) and ribotyper standard output file (test-rlc.ribotyper.out).
-The tabular output file created by ribolengthchecker.pl (rlc-test.ribolengthchecker.tbl) is the same as the 'short' output format of ribotyper.pl with three additional columns pertaining to the length of each sequence including a classification of that length.
+The tabular output file created by riboaligner.pl (rlc-test.riboaligner.tbl) is the same as the 'short' output format of ribotyper.pl with three additional columns pertaining to the length of each sequence including a classification of that length.
 The end of the tabular output file has comments explaining those columns as well as the definitions of each length classification.

 The alignment files
-(e.g. test-rlc.ribolengthchecker.SSU.Bacteria.full-ambig.stk)
+(e.g. test-rlc.riboaligner.SSU.Bacteria.full-ambig.stk)
 are in 'Stockholm' format created by Infernal's cmalign program.
 There is a wiki page describing the Stockholm format: https://en.wikipedia.org/wiki/Stockholm_format, but a more helpful